 You are basically flooding the system with extra B vitamins knowing that not all of them will be absorbed.

-I recommend using a B complex that contains a wide array of B vitamins which are pre-methylated.
+I recommend using a B complex that contains a wide array of B vitamins that are pre-methylated.

 Pre-methylated B vitamins are more rapidly used by the body because they don’t require methylation.

 This methylated process is impaired in up to 40% of people who have MTHFR genetic mutations (3).

 In addition, you should also take a B vitamin complex that contains vitamin B1 (known as thiamine).